 I don’t deny it has great potential and its underlying mechanism is sound… but the lack of solid clinical evidence combined with many unanswered questions leaves me skeptical.

-This compound deserves its heyday in the spotlight but it has to be earned, just like the ones I use in my peptide stack for fully optimized health.
+This compound deserves its heyday in the spotlight but it has to be earned, just like the ones I use in my peptide stacks for fully optimized health.

 I’ll leave you with three additional reading resources if you’re interested in learning more about Follistatin 344…